The topic you requested could not be found.

 Declining Surgery

-What To Do During Your Day » Step 3: Exam & Pre-Med » Declining Surgery
+What To Do During Your Day » Step 3: Exam & Pre-Med (Daily Task) » Declining Surgery

 Declining Spay/Neuter or Other Procedures How to decline treatment/surgery from Patient Flow If an animal showed for their appointment but it was is declined to be treated or receive surgery because of health, aggression, already sterilized – you should…